$500 billion coronavirus aid package passes U.S. Senate, headed to House

 “We can give loans to small businesses, but if there’s no customers walking the streets to go into their stores, what good is that?”
 Schumer said.

 Congress already is working on a fifth coronavirus-response bill.
-Schumer said it could be “similar in size” to the $2.3 trillion economic stimulus enacted on March 27.
+Schumer said it could be similar in size to the $2.3 trillion economic stimulus enacted on March 27.

 Republicans increasingly have been critical of passing major funding bills by voice vote, with most lawmakers not in Washington but back in their home states.

-“We ought to bring everybody back, have full participation, begin to think about the implications to the country’s future for this level of national debt,” McConnell said.
+“We ought to bring everybody back, have full participation, begin to think about the implications to the country’s future for this level of national debt,” Senate Majority Leader Mitch McConnell, a Republican, said.

-But at a time when coronavirus cases are still rapidly mounting, House Speaker Nancy Pelosi has been more cautious about bringing the current 429 House members back into the Capitol to conduct business, saying that such decisions must be based on sound science.
+But at a time when coronavirus cases are still mounting, House Speaker Nancy Pelosi has been more cautious about bringing House members back into the Capitol, saying that such decisions must be based on sound science.

 “It’s not just about us.
 It’s about the staff, it’s about the press, it’s about the security,” Pelosi, a Democrat, told reporters, referring to the risk of infection when large groups of people congregate.

-A majority of House members will have to return to Washington for Thursday’s anticipated vote on this latest bill because of a Republican objection to fast-track procedures.
+A majority of House members will have to return to Washington for Thursday’s anticipated vote because of a Republican objection to fast-track procedures.

 The Senate, which has 100 members, is next scheduled to hold a regular legislative session on May 4.